heroicrelics.org

 The Static Test Tower has proven to be one of the most versatile test stands at Marshall.

-It was upgraded for 1.6 million pounds of thrust and began performing static tests of the first (S-I) stage of the Saturn I in 1961.
+It was upgraded to support 1.6 million pounds of thrust and began performing static tests of the first (S-I) stage of the Saturn I in 1961.
 Later, the S-IB stage of the Saturn IB rocket was also tested here.
 This stand saw 31 tests of the SA-T static test stage, 24 tests of 10 S-I flight stages, and 32 tests of 12 S-IB flight stages.

 The west side was further modified to test the F-1, and 75 such tests were performed on it, the last in 1968.